AI Contract Review in 2026:

-Incumbent CLM vendors have bolted AI onto 2018-era workflow engines.
+Incumbent CLM vendors have retrofitted bolted AI onto 2018-era workflow engines.
 A new class of genAI-native tools is building from scratch.
 Here is how the 2026 field actually compares, what it costs, and which one is right for your team.

 13

-April 2026
+May 2026

-Start here — route by your job
+Route by your job

 I am evaluating platforms for our legal department